- Many high-profile cases have ended up with no charges against officers

 The 43-year-old man died after being tackled to the ground and held in a chokehold by New York City police officers on July 17, 2014, for allegedly selling cigarettes illegally.
 Garner, who has asthma, said, "I can't breathe," as the incident was captured on cell-phone video and died later that day.

 Outcome: Grand jury decided not to indict Officer Daniel Pantaleo.
 The city settled with Garner's estate for $5.9 million.

-The unarmed 18-year-old is fatally shot after a struggle with a police officer in Ferguson, Missouri, on August 9, 2014.
+The unarmed 18-year-old was fatally shot after a struggle with a police officer in Ferguson, Missouri, on August 9, 2014.
 Documents show that Officer Darren Wilson fired his gun 12 times.

 The 12-year-old Cleveland teenager was shot by a police officer, who was responding to a 911 call claiming a person was pointing "a pistol" at people.
 An officer in training, Timothy Loehmann, shot at Rice, who was carrying an air pistol, within moments of arriving at the scene in November 2014.